maxzheng/great-life-guide/README.md

 2. **Enjoy the present.** Too often we get stuck thinking about the past or the future, and forget about the present, which is where happiness can be found.
 As the old saying goes, you are what you eat, and so you are what you do.
-   If you want to be happy, well, do things that make you happy: play and have fun, eat yummy food, go shopping, watch your favorite shows, exercise your body and mind, build new things, complete cool projects at work, do nothing, love your family and friends, etc. Whatever you do, simply be present and enjoy it.
+   If you want to be happy, well, do things that make you happy: play with friends, eat yummy food, go shopping, build cool things, do nothing, love your family and friends, etc. Whatever you do, simply be present and enjoy it.

 To do great things: